jankazil/hrrr-data/README.md

 The typical workflow is:

 1. **Download forecast data** using `hrrr-fetch-sfc-forecast`, specifying the date range, initialization hour, valid hour, and region of interest.
-This fetches the GRIB2 files from the NOAA HRRR S3 bucket, stores them locally, and, if requested, extracts a selected variables into netCDF files.
+This fetches the GRIB2 files from the NOAA HRRR S3 bucket, stores them locally, and, if requested, extracts pre-defined variables into netCDF files.

-2. **Extract from a single GRIB2 file** using `hrrr-extract-sfc-vars` when you already have a GRIB2 file available locally and only want to extract a selected set of variables for analysis.
+2. **Extract from a single GRIB2 file** using `hrrr-extract-sfc-vars` when you already have a GRIB2 file available locally and only want to extract a set of pre-defined variables for analysis.

 3. **Work with the outputs** in standard netCDF format using your preferred scientific Python libraries (`xarray`, `netCDF4`, etc.), integrate them into downstream machine learning and analytics workflows, or plot the data using `hrrr-plot-singlelevel-conus`.